DatabayAG/TestArchiveCreator/README.md

 4. Copy the whole logged command line
 5. Open a shell on your server and change to the root folder of your ILIAS installation
 6. Paste the command and run it
-7. Look at the debugging output pf PhantomJS
+7. Look at the debugging output

 VERSIONS
 --------
+1.5.1 for ILIAS 8 (2023-05-11)
+- works with the cron job plugin
+- initial support for browsershot

 1.5.0 for ILIAS 8 (2023-04-25)
 - first version for ILIAS 8
 - not yet extensively tested